IBM/varnish-operator/README.md

 ### Prove that Varnish is Working

 In order to show that Varnish is properly configured, it is common to add a header to the response indicating whether Varnish responded from cache or from origin.
 In the `default.vcl` provided out of the box, that header is `X-Varnish-Cache: HIT` and `X-Varnish-Cache: MISS`.
-With such a header prepared, make a request against the `cached` service (ie, service called `<varnish-service-name>-cached`) and look at its headers for the varnish-added header.
+With such a header prepared, make a request against the service (ie, name matches your `<varnish-service>`) and look at its headers for the varnish-added header.

 To make such a request, you can either